-Step Action 1 Assess the threat Immediately a warrant to arrest is received, assess the threat posed by the offender, taking into account: intent - the seriousness of the offence(s), including the current charge(s) faced by the offender, where applicable, and history of offending capability - e.g. is the offender actively avoiding apprehension and/or court? opportunity - the likelihood of re-offending and the offender's proximity to the victim physical environment - are there problems with access to the target location?
+Step Action 1 Immediately a warrant to arrest is received, assess the threat posed by the offender, taking into account: Assess the threat - intent - the seriousness of the offence(s), including the current charge(s) faced by the offender, where applicable, and history of offending - capability - e.g. is the offender actively avoiding apprehension and/or court? - opportunity - the likelihood of re-offending and the offender's proximity to the victim - physical environment - are there problems with access to the target location?
 Is the location fortified or are there other hazards?
 This may require consultation with other government agencies.
-2 Assess the exposure Assess the exposure to Police employees, Police operations and the public, taking into account: safety - whether the offender is considered to pose a risk to public safety security - are your communications secured?
+2 Assess the exposure to Police employees, Police operations and the public, taking into Assess the account: exposure - safety - whether the offender is considered to pose a risk to public safety схрозате - security - are your communications secured?
 Is there potential to lose or damage Police equipment?
 Can cordons be established and maintained to contain the offender.
-3 Assess the necessity to act Assess the safety and security risk and assign the file, giving priority to those offenders considered to pose a risk to Police or public safety.
-4 Develop a response While the offender is at large, ensure the assessed safety and security risk level and the apprehension priority is: entered as a NIA alert, and noted on the arrest file.
+3 Assess the safety and security risk and assign the file, giving priority to those offenders considered to pose a risk to Police or public safety.
+Assess the necessity to act 4 While the offender is at large, ensure the assessed safety and security risk level and the apprehension priority is: Develop a response - entered as a NIA alert, and - noted on the arrest file.
 Prepare an apprehension plan where the safety and security risk is deemed to be high.